samchon/shopping-backend/docs/ERD.md

     >
     > - `1`: Income
     > - `-1`: outcome
-  - `default`
+  - `value`
     > Default value of mileage.
     >
-    > Possible to mit, and how to use this default value is up to the
+    > Possible to omit, and how to use this default value is up to the
     > backend program.
 It is okay to use it as a default value when
     > creating a new record, or percentage value to be applied.
   - `created_at`: Creation time of record.